 Ruth Kelley Ummi’s House

-RKUH is a long-term stabilization program.
-Families enter the program having experienced significant trauma, in some cases dating back to the women’s own childhoods.
-The program focuses on moving on and moving forward.
-Case managers help each woman develop her plan and find the critical resources she’ll need to move on to permanent housing, advance her education, secure employment and access services for her children.
-The program also offers an Alumni group, which meets on a monthly basis providing peer-to-peer and relapse prevention support.
-The Department of Public Health’s Bureau of Substance Abuse Services, the City of Boston’s Department of Neighborhood Development and private donations support the program.
+RKUH’s congregate living space is located in the Fort Hill neighborhood of Roxbury and offers a nurturing environment within a culture of recovery.
+Case managers help each woman find the critical resources she’ll need to move on to permanent housing, advance her education, secure employment, and access services for her children.
+The program also offers an Alumni group, which meets monthly providing peer-to-peer and relapse prevention support.

 “When I came to Dimock, everybody that was here was in a positive mind frame.
 And because of that positive mind frame, it was hard to be negative…